 If you’ve spotted any signs of damage when inspecting your property it’s the right time to contact a professional.

 Climbing atop your roof is a perilous prospect and most homeowners are not equipped to do it safely, as it requires both experience and specialized equipment to do it without risking injury.
 If you suspect your roof has incurred damage, choose a well-known local roofer with good ratings to do an inspection for you.

 We highly recommend using a HAAG certified inspector, because they are trained to look for damage as thoroughly as your insurance adjuster is.
 This way, you get reliable, accurate results from your roof inspection.

 4. Call Your Insurance Agent

 If you have storm roof damage, or if the neighbors around you have experienced roof problems due to a recent storm, it’s likely you’ll want to file a claim.
-To begin the roof damage insurance claim process, contact your insurance agent for guidance.
+To begin the storm damage insurance claim process, contact your insurance agent for guidance.
 To help establish your claim, take these steps: